42cc/django-ripple-auth/README.md

 -----

 1. Add **ripple_auth** to INSTALLED_APPS
+2. Add 'ripple_auth.backend.RippleAuthBackend' to AUTHENTICATION_BACKENDS
-2. Also you need to add following to template:
+3. Also you need to add following to template:
     * AngularJS
     * angular-route

-3. Add sjcl library and it's dependencies to to login template:
+4. Add sjcl library and it's dependencies to to login template:

         {% load dra_scripts %}